 How can parents and children battle back-to-school anxiety?

-Being organised can be the key to reducing stress as the new academic year begins.
-By Yolanthe Fawehinmi.
+Being organised can be the key to reducing stress as the new academic year begins

 With schools opening their doors again on Monday, both parents and their children could be experiencing a mixture of emotions, including anxiety.